Recipe: Herbed Olive Oil Fantail Rolls

 The other change I made (besides doubling the recipe!) is to the method.
 See, I like these rolls really flaky.
 Six layers of fantail wasn’t enough for me.
 I changed the method to reflect this.
-Instead of stacking up six layers of dough, I stacked up twelve.
-This makes for a tall, teetery stack of dough layers, but if you prop them up against your rolling pin or canister it’s not a big deal.
+Instead of stacking up six layers of dough, I stacked up 12.
+This makes for a tall, teetery stack of dough layers, but if you prop them up against your rolling pin or canister, it’s not a big deal.
 In fact, it’s rather fun: building bread!
 The increased number of layers makes these slightly less photogenic than the original, but people just love peeling away all those thin, flaky layers and eating them one by one!

 This type of roll is probably my new favorite sort of bread for dinner parties.
 Yes, it takes a little while to put together, but if you are at home all day, it’s so easy.
 There is very little hands-on time, and the payoff is just so worth it.

-Olive Oil Fantail Rolls
+Herbed Olive Oil Fantail Rolls

-4 teaspoons active dry yeast
+active dry yeast

 warm water (warm to the touch, but not hot)

-2 tablespoons sugar
+- 2 tablespoons

-4 cups all-purpose flour, plus more for kneading
+all-purpose flour, plus more for kneading

-3 cups bread flour
+- 3 cups

-- 3 1/2 teaspoons salt
+- 3 1/2

-- 1 1/4 cup yogurt
+- 1 1/4 cup

-1 cup chives, finely chopped
+chives, finely chopped

 olive oil, divided

 Whisk together the yeast, warm water, and sugar in the bowl of a stand mixer.
 Let it stand until the mixture looks foamy and bubbled up on top — about 5 minutes.
 (If the mixture doesn't foam, start over with new yeast.)

 Form dough into a ball and coat lightly with olive oil.
 Turn it over in the bowl and cover the bowl with a towel.
-Let rise until doubled — 1 1/2 to 2 hours.
+Let rise until doubled, 1 1/2 to 2 hours.

 Roll out one of the pieces into a long, thin rectangle (about 12 inches by 18 inches).
 Brush the dough lightly with olive oil.
 Cut the dough crossways into 12 equal strips.
 Stack the strips, oiled side up, into a tall stack.
 (It is helpful to prop the stack against the rolling pin while doing this!)
 Cut the stack into 6 pieces.
 Turn each piece on its side, so the cut layers face up, and place in a prepared muffin cup.
 Separate the layers slightly so they fan outward.
 Repeat with the rest of the dough.